moodle/devdocs/versioned_docs/version-4.3/guides/git/index.md

 You may be asked to rebase your branch if the submitted branch was based on an outdated commit.
 Consider this example:

-On Tuesday, we create a new topic branch, forked off the upstream `master` branch.
-On Wednesday, the upstream `master` branch is updated with all the changes from the last integration cycle.
-To make our branch easier to integrate, we rebase our branch against the newly updated `master` branch.
+On Tuesday, we create a new topic branch, forked off the upstream `main` branch.
+On Wednesday, the upstream `main` branch is updated with all the changes from the last integration cycle.
+To make our branch easier to integrate, we rebase our branch against the newly updated `main` branch.

 ```
-git rebase master MDL-xxxxx-master_topic_branch
+git rebase main MDL-xxxxx-main_topic_branch
 ```

 Note that rebasing effectively rewrites the history of the branch. **Do not rebase the branch if there is a chance that somebody has already forked it and based their own branch on it.** For this reason, many Git tutorials discourage from rebasing any branch that has been published.